willyguggenheim/kubify/README.md

 The world needs a fully Open Source and FREE DevOps Stack.
 Devs Approved.

-It's time to put Developers first.
+It's time to make your Developers happy.

 # Awesome !!